Oracle Licensing

 36. Development and Testing

 Oracle software is used for development and testing purposes.
-It may allow using some license types, like Named User Plus, without additional fees.
+It may allow the use of some license types, such as Named User Plus, without additional fees.

 37. Virtualization